 BROCKHALL HOSPITAL CEMETERY

 The 587 people who are buried in the Cemetery are all former long term or permanent patients of Brockhall Hospital.
 They came from communities across the North of England, and a few from farther afield.
 The Institution was only renamed a Hospital with the introduction of the NHS in 1948, but it would be misleading to compare its function and operation as being in any way similar to a local general hospital or infirmary.
-Some of the people with intellectual disabilities who were admitted to Brockhall might have had additional physical disabilities but few had physical health problems which needed specialist ongoing medical treatments.
+Some of the people with intellectual disabilities who were admitted to Brockhall might have had additional physical disabilities, but few had physical health problems which needed specialist ongoing medical treatments.
 What they did need would today be regarded as social care, and it was often only those individuals with the most desperate of social problems who would be admitted to what was expected to be lifetime care.
 In a "Hospital" of over 70 wards, Brockhall had two wards for its sick patients, a useful reflection of the true needs of the people who lived there.
-They were called Male General and Female General, and there were also Male Pavilion and Female Pavilion, which may originally have been TB wards, which Calderstones also had.
+They were called Male General and Female General, and there were also Male Pavilion and Female Pavilion, which may originally have been TB wards, similar to those at Calderstones.
 In the pavilions at Calderstones, patients would often be seen in the open, in beds on the verandha.
-These wards were renamed independent Living Units, a sort of half-way house to the community.
+These wards were eventually renamed Independent Living Units, a sort of half-way house to the community.

-71 of the people buried in the Cemetery were under 16 at death, 23 were 7 or under.
-These children were some of the hundreds of children who would have been admitted to Brockhall over the years, often because there was simply no other place which would accept them.
-"Normal" orphanages and local Children's services rejected and segregated those they regarded as being so "different", the officially labelled, idiots, imbeciles, and feeble-minded persons (Mental Deficiency Acts) or subnormals.(Mental Health Act) Where families were unable for whatever reason to care for a child who had a disability, these were the children who were most likely to be"put away" in places like Brockhall and Calderstones, and once admitted, unless circumstances changed and the family was suddenly able to cope, there was little or no chance of that child ever returning to those communities who had initially rejected them.
+71 of the people buried in the Cemetery were under 16 at death, 23 were aged 7 or under.
+These children were some of the hundreds who would have been admitted to Brockhall over the years, often because there was simply no other place which would accept them.
+"Normal" orphanages and local Children's services rejected and segregated those they regarded as being so "different," the officially labelled, idiots, imbeciles, and feeble-minded persons (Mental Deficiency Acts 1913) or subnormals.(Mental Health Act 1959) Where families were unable for whatever reason to care for a child who had a disability, these were the children who were most likely to be"put away" in places like Brockhall and Calderstones, and after admission, unless circumstances changed and the family was suddenly able to cope, there was little or no chance of that child ever returning to those communities who had initially rejected them.

-Once admitted, there was an acceptance that children and adults would be the responsibility of Bockhall for an indefinite period of time, usually a lifetime.
+Once admitted, there was an acceptance that children and adults would be the responsibility of Bockhall, for an indefinite period of time, usually a lifetime.
 Brockhall did not have the option of rejecting these responsibilities and over the decades established systems and routines to look after the up to 2200 people with disabilities who might be living at the Hospital, at any one time.
-Whatever justified criticisms of institutions like Brockhall are made in today's totally transformed society it should be remembered that it was the same local communities who had banded together to design and fund the institutions, who had then rejected and exiled the disabled, content to abdicate any civic or moral responsibility for their well-being.
+Whatever justified criticisms of institutions like Brockhall are made in today's totally transformed society, it should be remembered that it was the same local communities who had banded together to create, design, fund and manage the institutions, who had subsequently rejected and exiled the disabled, content to abdicate any civic or moral responsibility for their well-being, to the institutions..

-So in 1939 the Brockhall Asylum ( later Hospital) Authorities decided to establish their own private cemetery in a part of the Hospital grounds which was duly consecrated by the Bishop of lackburn on the 27th March 1939.
-Three days later, 47-year old, Florence Craig became the first person to be buried in the Cemetery.
-It should be noted that not all the people who died at Brockhall would be buried in its cemetery.
-The majority would have been returned to their families in their home areas.
+So, in 1939 the Brockhall Asylum ( later Hospital) Authorities decided to establish their own private cemetery in a part of the Hospital grounds which was duly consecrated by the Bishop of Blackburn on the 27th March 1939.
+Three days later, 47-year old, Florence Craig became the first person to be buried in the Cemetery, some of those who had died at Brockhall between 1933 and 1939 were buried in the Calderstones Cemetery.
+Not all the people who died at Brockhall, would be buried in its cemetery, a majority would have been returned to their families in their home areas.

-As Brockhall Hospital prepared to close during the late 80's the Regional Health Authority and representatives of the Brockhall management made informal contact with the Reverend Quentin Wilson at St Leonard's Church to explore the possibility of transferring the ownership of the Cemetery to St Leonard's for continuing use and management.
+As Brockhall Hospital prepared to close during the late 80's the Regional Health Authority and representatives of the Brockhall Management Team, made informal contact with the Reverend Quentin Wilson at St Leonard's Church, to explore the possibility of transferring the ownership of the Cemetery to St Leonard's for continuing use and management.
 Reverend Wilson was not in a position to make such a decision but having consulted his diocesan superiors declined the offer.

 After lengthy discussions and negotiations with the Regional Health Authority and Mr Walsh, Mr Hitman subsequently purchased the Brockhall Cemetery from Mr Walsh in January 2002